Last year, my boyfriend and I spent a weekend in Amsterdam.

 The way it usually works is that I’m in charge of researching and planning things that we would both like to do, and he is in charge of navigating – finding where the places are on the map and working out how we will get there.
 I usually put together a list of ideas and we pick our favourites, which we then try to fit into our stay.

 I looove cheese, and my boyfriend is quite fond of it too.
 So I was really pleased when I came across a cheese tasting session in Amsterdam.
-You can read more about it and visit the Reypenaer website.
-The family-run company has been producing cheese for over 100 years and where possible, it uses milk from cows fed on fresh grass, because apparently this gives milder and better milk.
+The Reypenaer family-run company has been producing cheese for over 100 years and where possible, it uses milk from cows fed on fresh grass, because apparently this gives milder and better milk.
 There was also some goats’ cheese on offer.

 The cheese tasting took place in a room below the Reypenaer shop and as there was a mixed group of Dutch and English speakers, the presentation was in Dutch and English.
 I always find it fascinating when I go to Amsterdam because I can pick up odd words and phrases, as some words are similar to German.
 Still, this wasn’t enough to understand the presentation, so I was glad it was in English too!

 We tried six different types of cheeses that had been ripened for different amounts of time, and later took the opportunity to buy some cheese in the shop.